 What is the Fama-French Three-factor Model?

 The Fama-French Three-factor Model is an extension of the Capital Asset Pricing Model (CAPM).
-The Fama-French model aims to describe stock returns through three factors: (1) market risk, (2) the outperformance of small-cap companies relative to large-cap companies, and (3) the outperformance of high book-to-market companies versus low book-to-market companies.
+The Fama-French model aims to describe stock returns through three factors: (1) market risk, (2) the outperformance of small-cap companies relative to large-cap companies, and (3) the outperformance of high book-to-market value companies versus low book-to-market value companies.
 The rationale behind the model is that high value and small-cap companies tend to regularly outperform the overall market.

 The Fama-French Three-Factor Model Formula

 The mathematical representation of the Fama-French three-factor model is:

 - ß = Factor’s coefficient (sensitivity)

 - (rm – rf) = Market risk premium

 - SMB (Small Minus Big) = Historic excess returns of small-cap companies over large-cap companies

 - HML (High Minus Low) = Historic excess returns of value stocks (high book-to-price ratio) over growth stocks (low book-to-price ratio)